wri/gfw-components/src/components/carousel/carousel.md

 A wrapper component for react-slick lib with standardized styles.
+This includes handling the responsive setting params react slick offers when imported by an SSR application.

 ```js
   <Carousel